 - Shower with the bathroom door open to let its heat into the house.

 - Use a ceiling fan to force heat that collects up at the ceiling down to floor level where everyone actually lives.

 - Lower your thermostat.
 By setting your thermostat back 7°-10° F for 8 hours a day from its normal setting, you can save as much as 10% a year on you heating and cooling costs.
 Aim for 68° when you’re home, and 55° or lower when you’re away or sleeping.
 “Smart” thermostats like the Nest learn your preferences and adjust temps before you get home or wake-up.

 - Don’t use your fireplace.
 It sounds counterintuitive, but fires send most of their heat up the chimney and the draft this creates sucks out the warm air in your house along with it.

 - Move your furniture away from radiators and vents so their heat can make it into the room unimpeded.

 - Check your door sweeps—the fins or brushes under exterior doors that block air.
 Replace any that leak.

 - Stick an insulating foam gasket inside every outlet and switch on every exterior-facing wall.
 You can buy them at the hardware store for pennies.

-- If you have a furnace filter, clean or change it to lower heating bills by 5-15 percent.
+- If you have a furnace filter, clean or change it to lower heating bills.

 - Use an electric blanket.
 I wouldn’t spend too much time with the electricity flowing due to EMFs, but pre-heating your bed or sitting under one for a few minutes on the sofa makes rooms seem much warmer than they are.